-Vaccines are given to protect against certain diseases, such as cervical and prostate cancers, and infections by boosting your immune system.
+Vaccines are given to protect against certain diseases, such as cervical, prostate and bladder cancers, and infections by boosting your immune system.
 Vaccines provide immunity so the body builds up antibodies without actually contracting the illness.

 When a vaccine is given (as a shot), a small, weakened or dead amount of the disease is introduced to the body.
 Although it is not enough to make you sick, it is enough to help your body build antibodies in order to fight off the disease.
 Depending on the vaccine, your body may know how to prevent certain diseases for an entire lifetime, or may need a booster, or “reminder,” so your body continues to ward off the disease.